plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 proof or evidence of H3 interception.
 Python probes explicitly bind before traffic; every echo socket still requires a concrete local endpoint and an exact endpoint-to-flow bijection.

+After the blocked-DNS canary, the second profile also intercepts UDP/443.
+The existing Python probe loads an installed HTTP/3-capable libcurl and makes one IPv4 request with a fresh handle bound to a nonzero local port.
+It requires HTTP/3 and status 200, limits the transfer to 15 seconds and the response body to 1 MiB, and retains normal TLS verification.
+The raw body, its digest, child exit, clock window, and exact local/remote endpoints must agree with one Python intercept decision in that profile.
+The finalizer restores the normal profile before collecting Dial9 once, sealing both workload generations.
+The H3 flow must close with reason `shutdown` and positive encrypted UDP byte counts no larger than 16 MiB per direction; HTTP body size is not a transport byte count.

+The client uses `/opt/homebrew/opt/curl/lib/libcurl.4.dylib` or `/usr/local/opt/curl/lib/libcurl.4.dylib` when available.
+Set `RAMA_TPROXY_E2E_HTTP3_LIBCURL` to an absolute path for another installation.
+The harness does not install a library.
+Its receipt records the resolved main library path, SHA-256, and version as toolchain provenance; this does not attest the library's dependencies or the capture host.
+Offline evidence replay neither loads that library nor makes network requests.
+The automated suite exercises the client with mocks, so CI does not need libcurl or signing for those tests.

 To keep the same 128 controlled UDP flows active for at least 126 seconds, use 64 requests per socket with two-second pacing: